 Montana-Dakota Utilities' electric operations are very small-quantity generators of hazardous waste and subject only to minimum regulation under the Resource Conservation and Recovery Act.

 PCB Elimination

-Montana-Dakota Utilities routinely handles polychlorinated biphenyls from its electric operations in accordance with federal requirements.
-It has a policy of proactively identifying and eliminating PCBs from company electric transmission and distribution system equipment.
+Montana-Dakota Utilities handles polychlorinated biphenyls (PCBs) from its electric operations in accordance with federal requirements.
+The company has a policy of proactively identifying and eliminating PCBs from its electric transmission and distribution system equipment.